jbush001/NyuziProcessor/rtl/README.md

 * One file is used per module and the name of the module is the same as the name of the file.
 * Instance names are generally the same as the module that is being instantiated, potentially with a descriptive suffix.
-* The order of code in the module tries to reflect the order from input to output, with combinational logic defined at the top of the file (dependent signals being defined before the logic that uses them) and flip flops near the bottom.
+* The order of code in the module attempts to reflect the order from input to output, top to bottom.
 * For non-generic modules, signal names are maintained throughout the hierarchy (ie they are not renamed via port mappings).
 * Each pipeline stage is generally in a single module.
 Inputs are unregistered, outputs are registered.
-* Module ports are grouped, by the source/destination module in pipeline stages, or sometimes by related function in other module types, with a comment identifying such above each group.
+* Module ports are grouped by the source/destination module in pipeline stages, or sometimes by related function in other module types, with a comment identifying such above each group.
 * Identifiers use a common set of suffixes: